awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 The following examples use the AWS SDK for Python \(Boto\)\.
 For more information about Boto, see the [AWS SDK for Python \(Boto 3\) documentation](http://boto3.amazonaws.com/v1/documentation/api/latest/index.html)\.

 In each example, replace the DB cluster's Amazon Resource Name \(ARN\) with the ARN for your Aurora Serverless DB cluster\.
-Also, replace the secret ARN with the ARN of the secret in AWS Secrets Manager that allows access to the DB cluster\.
+Also, replace the secret ARN with the ARN of the secret in Secrets Manager that allows access to the DB cluster\.

 **Topics**
 + [Running a SQL query](#data-api.calling.python.run-query)